Perlis State Legislative Assembly

 The Perlis State Legislative Assembly (Dewan Undangan Negeri Perlis) is the state legislature of the Malaysian state of Perlis.
 It is a unicameral institution, consisting of a total of 15 lawmakers representing single-member constituencies throughout the state.
+It is the smallest legislature in the nation in terms of members.

 Members of the state legislature are called state assemblymen.
 The Assembly convenes at the Perlis State Assembly Complex in the state capital, Kangar.
 It has 15 seats, making it the smallest state assembly in Malaysia.